chef/chef-web-docs/chef_master/source/resource_cookbook_file.rst

    A block or a string that returns ``true`` or ``false``.
 A string, when ``true`` is executed as a system command.

    A block is arbitrary Ruby defined within the resource block by using the ``verify`` property.
-When a block is ``true``, the chef-client will continue to update the file as appropriate.
+When a block is ``true``, Chef Infra Client will continue to update the file as appropriate.

    For example, this should return ``true``: